SameaSaeed/TimeSeries/Readme.md

    ARMA (Combination of AR and MA, and chosen when both ACF and PACF plots decay)

+   ACF (Autocorrelation Function) and PACF (Partial Autocorrelation Function) are essential tools in time series analysis used to understand the relationships between          observations in a time series and their lags (past values).
+Both ACF and PACF help in identifying the order of AR (Autoregressive) and MA (Moving Average) components in     time series models like ARMA and ARIMA.
+   ACF is useful for identifying the MA (Moving Average) order.
+It shows the correlation at all lags, including indirect effects.
+   PACF is useful for identifying the AR (Autoregressive) order.
+It shows the direct correlation at each lag, controlling for the influence of intermediate lags.

+   Autoregressive (AR) model is a linear model where the current value of the series is regressed on its past values.
+AR(p) represents the order of the autoregression,        indicating how many past values influence the current value.

+   MA model expresses the current value of the time series as a linear combination of the past error terms (or residuals).
+MA(q): The MA model of order q (denoted as MA(q))    uses the past q error terms to model the time series.
+The term "moving average" refers to the fact that the model averages over a window of previous errors, thus            "smoothing" the series.

    ARIMA, SARIMA (univariate)

+   The ARIMA model extends ARMA to handle non-stationary data by introducing an integration component (differencing), which transforms non-stationary series into stationary    series.
+   The SARIMA model extends ARIMA to handle seasonality in time series data by introducing seasonal autoregressive (SAR), seasonal moving average (SMA), and seasonal           differencing (SD) components.

    VARMA (multi-variate)

    Strengths: